The Paramedic Association of Canada, in conjunction with the Canadian Medical Association, defines 4 levels of pre-hospital EMS care:

 - Emergency Medical Responder

 - Critical Care Paramedic

 In British Columbia Emergency Medical Responders are often the first professional health care providers that the patient may encounter.
 Emergency Medical Responder is the base level of care provided by the BC Ambulance Service (BCAS) in rural and remote areas, and is the starting point for a career in paramedicine.
-In these areas Emergency Medical Responders provide a vital link in the care of the ill and injured patient in the pre-hospital setting, providing life saving aid and transportation to the hospital.
+In these areas Emergency Medical Responders, working for the ambulance service, provide life saving aid and transportation to the hospital.

 Your Emergency Medical Responder course will be taught by paramedics with decades of experience.
 The course provides a mix of lecture, group activities, practical skill stations and practical scenario practice, allowing you to learn and practice EMR skills while working with pre-hospital care providers (paramedics) who have done thousands of 911 calls.

 During the course you will work with the same equipment currently used by providers in British Columbia’s 911 system (fire fighters and paramedics from the BC Ambulance Service).
 This will allow you to gain comfort and experience using the same pre-hospital equipment you will use when employed as an EMR.